dsktschy/viewport-extra/docs/en/migration-from-v2.md

 **English** | [日本語](/docs/ja/migration-from-v2.md)

 This guide explains the differences between Viewport Extra v2 and v3.
-While v2 can still be used, migrating to v3 offers improvements such as reduced file size, ensuring consistency with the [W3C specifications](https://www.w3.org/TR/css-viewport-1/#meta-properties), and avoiding the [Dual Package Hazard](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_dual_commonjs_es_module_packages).
+While v2 can still be used, migrating to v3 offers improvements such as reduced file size and avoiding the [Dual Package Hazard](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_dual_commonjs_es_module_packages).

 ## Highlights